alstr/todo-to-issue-action/README.md

         print('Hello world!')
 ```

-Multiline TODOs are supported, and a range of options can be provided to apply to the new issue:
+Multiline TODOs are supported, with additional lines inserted into the issue body.
+A range of options can also be provided to apply to the new issue:

 ```python
     def hello_world():